-An electronic auction may not be used:
+An electronic auction must not be used:

 - to prevent, restrict or distort competition

-- to procure or commission social care services
+A electronic auction should not be used to procure or commission social care services

 Typically, to achieve good value through the use of an e auction, best practice recommends that the following conditions are satisfied: